You’ve told me time and time again: You want to be nice to your clients, make them feel supported, and help them get great results…

 More Steal This!
 Scripts

 Of course, needy clients are just one boundary that you’ll need to set.
-This is why I created a bonus free download with 5 total scripts you can steal for your business.
-(To include them here would make for a ridiculously long blog post.
-Plus it would be hard for you to keep close at hand on your desktop.)
+This is why I created a bonus blog post with 5 total scripts you can steal for your business.
+(To include them here would make for a ridiculously long blog post.)

-In this bonus free download, you’ll get scripts on how to handle…
+In this bonus blog post, you’ll get scripts on how to handle…

 - a client who cancels a session without the required notice